Fujifilm X100F vs Nikon W300

 It is notable that the X100F has a hotshoe, while the W300 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X100F or the Nikon W300 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Fujifilm X100F: